c99(1p) - phpMan

 The c99 utility shall conform to the Base Definitions volume of

-* The order of specifying the -I and -L options is significant.
+* The order of specifying the -L and -l options, and the order of

 * Conforming applications shall specify each option separately; that